ajaynomics/free-exchange/README.md

     * Cartels usually collapse because of intense competition between competitive rivals, who try to circumvent unwritten understandings to personal advantage.
     * Anti-trust laws that prevent restrictions on market activity are desirable.
 Modern anti-trust cases tend to be politically-driven and impair market decisions.
   * Chapter 9: Market and Non-Market Economies
+    * Non-market entities do not have to respond to market forces, and are historically less efficient.
+    * Every system has winners and losers.
+In the market, these incentives encourage changes in human behaviour to put resources to their best uses.
+In other systems, winners and losers are subject to political whim and other 'subjective' factors.
 * PART III: WORK AND PAY
   * Chapter 10: Productivity and Pay
   * Chapter 11: Minimum Wage Laws